wp-plugins/my-weather/readme.txt

 == Frequently Asked Questions ==

-= Is my city supported ? =
+= Widget does not appear =
+Check the spelling and presence of your city in the database at [openweather.com](http://openweather.com "Local Weather round the world").

-[openweather.com](http://openweather.com "Local Weather round the world") has 100,000 cities in its database
+[openweather.com](http://openweather.com "Local Weather round the world") has 60,000 cities in its database

 = Is there support  ? =
 Further support is available at [openweather.com/support](http://www.openweather.com/wordpress.phtml)